[Yamagata Prefecture] Tsuruoka's silk fabric industry created by changing swords to hoes.

 - Opening hours: 9:00-16:00

-- Closed: Wednesdays (the next day if Wednesday is a holiday), December 29th - January 3rd
+- Closed: Wednesdays (or the following day if Wednesday is a public holiday), December 29th to January 3rd

-- Admission fee: General 300 yen, free for junior high school students and under
+- Admission fee: 300 yen for adults, free for junior high school students and younger

 - URL: Matsugaoka Reclamation Memorial Museum

-Silk Mirai Hall, a new hands-on facility opened in Jamsil No. 4
+Silk Miraikan, a new interactive facility that opened in Silkworm House No. 4

-The ``Silk Mirai Hall'' uses the No. 4 silkworm room, and has a video that introduces the process from sericulture to silk fabric production, an experience corner for hand-weaving and spinning, and a silk product shop.
-The new exhibition facility reopened in April 2022, and exhibits and rears silkworms for a limited time in June and September every year (please inquire).
+The Silk Future Hall occupies Silkworm Room No. 4 and features a video showcasing the process from sericulture to silk weaving, as well as an experience corner for hand weaving and spinning, and a silk product shop.
+This new exhibition facility was renovated and reopened in April 2022, and displays and raises silkworms for a limited time each year in June and September (please inquire)

 Silk Mirai Hall<Information>

-- Facility name: Silk Mirai Hall (Matsugaoka Cultivation Field No. 4 Silkworm Room)
+- Facility name: Silk Miraikan (Matsugaoka Reclamation Field No. 4 Silkworm Room)

 - Opening hours: 9:00-16:00